dineshbali18/GDP-2/README.md

 Users can see recent transactions, view progress toward savings goals, and receive alerts for budget overspending—all in one centralized view. \
 This layout helps users quickly assess their financial status and make informed decisions.\
 \
+**Reak time Synchronization**/
+Implementing real-time synchronization in the Bearcat Finance App is essential for keeping users' financial data consistent and up-to-date across multiple devices.\ Real-time synchronization allows users to view and manage their finances on any device—whether mobile, tablet, or desktop without worrying about\ outdated information or manually updating data.\
+\